Please help us by signing up to Give as you Live. We will benefit when you shop online and it costs you nothing!

 This has been repeated annually at a cost of approximately £16,000 per annum.
-We have now funded twenty-nine internships and the programme continues to go from strength to strength with several alumni regularly returning to mentor new interns.
+We have now funded 33 students and the programme continues to go from strength to strength with several alumni regularly returning to mentor new interns.

 The internship programme offers an unprecedented opportunity and for many of the interns has lead to advanced study, careers and international awards in marine conservation.
 For two it has even led to marriage!
 You can read "What the Alumni Did Next" here.
 The interns also played a vital role in helping to conserve Indonesia’s marine wildlife when in 2014 their work contributed to the Indonesian Government declaring manta rays a protected species and creating the world’s largest manta ray sanctuary.